SinusBot/docker/README.md

 ## Password overriding

-By setting the 'OVERRIDE_PASSWORD' environment variable you can override the password of the SinusBot:
+By setting the `OVERRIDE_PASSWORD` environment variable you can override the password of the SinusBot.
+Usage:

 ```bash
 docker run -d -p 8087:8087 \